Codecademy/docs/content/css/concepts/anatomy/anatomy.md

 ---
-Title: 'Anatomy'
+Title: "Anatomy"
-Description: 'The anatomy of CSS syntax applies to rulesets or inline styles, the two methods of incorporating CSS into an HTML document.'
+Description: "The anatomy of CSS syntax applies to rulesets or inline styles, the two methods of incorporating CSS into an HTML document."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'DOM'
+  - "DOM"
-  - 'Elements'
+  - "Elements"
-  - 'Tags'
+  - "Tags"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The anatomy of [CSS](https://www.codecademy.com/resources/docs/css) style syntax applies to the two methods of incorporating CSS into a web-page: